Izukend/ESP32_CO2mon/README.md

 1. **Connect the ESP32:** Connect your ESP32 board to your computer using a USB cable.

 2. **Install Dependencies:**
-   - Install the Arduino IDE if you haven't already.
+   - Install the PlatformIO if you haven't already.
    - Install the necessary libraries: `WiFi.h` and `PubSubClient.h`.

 3. **Configure Wi-Fi and MQTT Credentials:**